Maria Rampa: Hi, I’m Maria Rampa. Welcome to this episode of Engineering Reimagined.

 But with the shift to working from home, and growing fears among the community of infection, passenger numbers have dropped for many metro systems.
 Active transport is on the rise, with cycling surging in densely-populated cities like New York.
 So how can public transport operators rebuild customer confidence in using their services in a post-pandemic world, as cities move further towards integrated, multimodal transport systems?
 And what can we learn from cities where lockdowns have eased, to improve the public transport passenger experience?

-To find out, Becky Wood, Aurecon’s Managing Director for Transportation in Australia and New Zealand talks to Tilly Loughborough, General Manager for Passenger Experience at Metro Trains Melbourne, which operates the city’s metropolitan rail service.
+To find out, Becky Wood, Aurecon’s Former Managing Director for Transportation in Australia and New Zealand talks to Tilly Loughborough, General Manager for Passenger Experience at Metro Trains Melbourne, which operates the city’s metropolitan rail service.

 Becky Wood: Tilly, thank you so much for joining me today, I am really conscious.
 This is a very, very busy time for yourself and your teams.
 And in particular, this is a pretty interesting moment in Melbourne and in Victoria as a whole.
 So, I'm really grateful for the time.
 These past few months have really taken us by surprise.
 But as I reflect back on my public transport career, I think, gosh, this is a really intense moment for us in terms of how we respond.
 How have you really found these last few months?